-Christmas Eve for us is just not the same without a bowl of pasta with tuna.
+Creamiest Pasta with Tuna.
+Christmas Eve is just not the same without a bowl of pasta with tuna.
 This recipe is inspired by Steve’s uncle.
-Steve’s Zio Iginio whom we lost last month was born and raised in Trento which is the Northern part of Italy.
-He lived in the mountains right on the border of Germany and made this dish for us all the time.
-This is my take on his pasta with tuna and inspired by him and hopefully honouring him today.
+Zio Iginio was born and raised in Trento which is the Northern part of Italy.
+He lived in the mountains right on the border of Austria and made this dish for us all the time.
+This is my take on his pasta with tuna and inspired by him and hopefully honoring him today.
 Rip Zio Jimmy we all miss you and love you.
 This recipe makes 2 large portions or 3 small.
-You will need:

 Creamiest Pasta with Tuna

-- 1.5 large cans of tuna — discard the oil or water
+- 1.5 large cans of tuna without the liquid

 - 5 tablespoons butter